Skip to main content

 Why aged cheese costs more

 Price is not just branding.
-Aged cheese costs more because it ties up space for months or years, demands labor, and loses weight as moisture evaporates.
-The seller has to recoup both time and shrinkage.
+Aged cheese costs more because it takes space, takes labor, and loses weight as moisture leaves.
+The seller has to cover both time and shrinkage.

-As a rough intuition: the longer a cheese ages, the more you’re paying for flavor concentration and for the opportunity cost of storage.
+As a rough rule, the longer a cheese ages, the more you pay for flavor concentration and storage time.

 Getting value in aged cheese

-• buy smaller portions of bold cheeses (washed rinds, blues), larger portions of versatile semi-hards
+• buy smaller portions of bold cheeses and larger portions of versatile semi-hards

 A simple buyer’s checklist

-At a shop, you don’t need a cave—just a few cues:
+At a shop, you do not need a cave.
+Just a few cues:

-• Ask for the age (in months) and the milk (cow/goat/sheep); those two details explain most of what you taste.
+• Ask for the age in months and the milk type.

-• Check the cut face: it should look moist but not wet, with clean color and no slimy sheen.
+• Check the cut face for clean color and no slimy sheen.

-• Buy smaller when bold (blue/washed‑rind); buy bigger when versatile (semi‑hard).
+• Buy smaller when the cheese is bold and bigger when it is versatile.

 Common Aging Problems